getodk/docs/odk1-src/form-widgets.rst

 - PDF 417 (beta)
 - MaxiCode

-The flash can be used as a light source when scanning barcodes in a poorly-lit environment.
+The flash can be used as a light source when scanning barcodes in a poorly lit environment.

 .. image:: /img/form-widgets/barcode-start.*
   :alt: The Barcode form widget as displayed in the ODK Collect app on an Android phone.
 The headline text reads, "Scan any barcode."
 Below that is an image labeled "Get Barcode."